TeamOpenSmartGlasses/SmartGlassesManager/README.md

 ## Technical Description

-This system provides the foundation for a wearable computing suite consisting of connected Android Smart Glasses (ASG), Android Smart Phone (ASP) and a Gnu/Linux box (GLBOX).
+This system provides the foundation for a wearable computing suite consisting of connected Android Smart Glasses (ASG), Android Smart Phone (ASP) and a GNU/Linux box (GLBOX).

 The ASG acts as wearable sensors (camera, microphone, etc.) and wearable display (waveguides, birdbath, etc.).
-The ASP is running a MediaPipe machine learning pipeline on wearable POV video.
-The GLBOX handles transcription, voice command, and programmatic control of the ASG from within a Linux development environment.
+The ASP is running a server which the ASG connects to and streams POV camera video over Wifi.
+The ASP also is running a MediaPipe machine learning pipeline on incoming sensory data.
+The GLBOX also connects to the ASG using a TCP socket and it handles transcription, voice command, and programmatic control of the ASG from within a Linux development environment.

 # How To Use

 The system *currently* requires three pieces of hardware:

-ASP - Android Smart Phone (Tested: OnePlus 7T)
+- ASP - Android Smart Phone (Tested: OnePlus 7T)
-ASG - Android Smart Glasses (Tested: Vuzix Blade, Epson Moverio) GLBOX - Gnu/Linux Single-Board-Computer/Laptop (Tested: Lenovo Legion Y540 w/ Ubuntu 20)
+- ASG - Android Smart Glasses (Tested: Vuzix Blade, Epson Moverio)
+- GLBOX - GNU/Linux Single-Board-Computer/Laptop (Tested: Lenovo Legion Y540 w/ Ubuntu 20)

 #### **Please see the "Subcomponents" section for more details on how to complete each step.**